longhp1618/longhp1618.github.io/index.md

 ---

 ## About me
 I am a researcher with three years of experience in Machine Learning, Trustworthy & Explainable AI, and Optimization.
 I got the  <a href="https://aisingapore.org/research/phd-fellowship-programme/" style="text-decoration:none">AISG PhD Fellowship</a> granted by AI Singapore to pursue my PhD journey at the Singapore University of Technology and Design under the supervision of Professor <a href="https://www.sutd.edu.sg/profile/lu-wei" style="text-decoration:none">Wei Lu</a> since Sep 2024.
-More details can be found in my <a href="/assets/images/CV_HoangPhiLong.pdf" style="text-decoration:none">CV</a> (updated Mar 2025).
+More details can be found in my <a href="/assets/images/CV_HoangPhiLong.pdf" style="text-decoration:none">CV</a> (updated Jun 2025).

 ### News